-Recruitment is now underway in QLD clinics located at Brisbane, Brisbane Southside, Bundoora, and the Gold Coast; and the Royal Hospital for Women, Randwick Sydney.
+Recruitment is now underway in City Fertility clinics located at Brisbane, Brisbane Southside, Bundoora, and the Gold Coast; and the Royal Hospital for Women, Randwick Sydney.

 Eligibility and more information

 If you have been told that your sperm health could be better, then you might be eligible for this study.
 You do not need to be actively trying to conceive to volunteer for the study.